-avid Thompson, an explorer and cartographer who mapped most of western and parts of eastern Canada as well as the northern United States in the late 1700s and early 1800s, has been called the greatest land geographer who ever lived.
-Thompson travelled approximately 90,000 km by foot and canoe and used the data he collected to create what he called the "great map"- the most complete record of the territory of more than 3.9 million km.1 His map unlocked the commercial potential of North America.
+avid Thompson, an explorer and cartographer who mapped most of western and parts of eastern Canada as well as the northern United Sates in the late 1700s and early 1800s, has been called the greatest land geographer who ever lived.
+Thompson travelled approximately 90,000 km by foot and canoe and used the data he collected to create what he called the "great map"- the most complete record of the territory of more than 3.9 million km^{2.1} His map unlocked the commercial potential of North America.

 Big data is as important to Canada in the twenty-first century as Thompson's topographical data was in the nineteenth century.
 It has the potential to redefine Canada's contemporary commercial and environmental landscape.
 Big data is a term that describes the large volume of data that now inundates the world.
 According to IBM, in 2013, 2.5 exabytes - that is, 2.5 billion gigabytes - of data was generated daily (Wall 2014).
-Data continues to accumulate so The consumer big data space is dominated by Google, Facebook and Amazon, and they have demonstrated that datadriven improvements can have an impact on every aspect of our lives.
-(Photo: Shutterstock.com)

-quickly that approximately 90 percent of it has been collected in just the past two years (Marr 2015).
+Data continues to accumulate so quickly that approximately 90 percent of it has been collected in just the past two years (Marr 2015).
 This data comes from everywhere: sensors used to gather shopper information or industrial machinery performance; posts to social media sites; digital pictures and videos; purchase transactions; and cellphone global positioning system signals, to name a few.